cran4linux/bspm/README.md

 The following dependencies are required (apart from R):

+- python3-dnf (Fedora-like), python3-apt (Debian-like)

+If you plan to run it as a regular user (non-root), these are required too:

 - systemd
 - python3-dbus
 - python3-gobject (Fedora-like), python3-gi (Debian-like)
-- python3-dnf (Fedora-like), python3-apt (Debian-like)

-Then, if e.g. your distro's R packages are called "r-cran-[pkgname]", then
+Then, if e.g. your distro's R packages are called "r-cran-[pkgname]",

 ```bash
 sudo R CMD INSTALL PackageManager \